 Moore suggests several approaches to help cross the chasm using analogies of bowling alleys and tornadoes.
 We will come to this shortly.
 But first, let’s look at the insight from another marketer.

 Whereas Moore attributes the chasm to the early majority not trusting the early adopters.
 Maloney thinks the chasm is due to the early adopters not wanting to share what they have discovered.

 Malony takes the six principles of persuasion introduced in the book “Influence: The Psychology of Persuasion“.
-From which, he identifies that innovators and the early adopters crave the principle of scarcity.
+From there, he identifies that innovators and the early adopters crave scarcity.
 They want things others don’t have.
-Whereas, the early majority desires the principle of social proof.
-They want what they see others having.
+The early majority, on the other hand, desires social proof.
+They want what they see others have and use.
 If this social proof idea sounds familiar, we talked about this earlier when looking at imitators.

-Given the different cravings, and standing on Moore’s no group is persuaded the way the group to the left is insight, Maloney came up with his 16% rule.
-This states:
+Given the different cravings, and reflecting Moore’s view that no group is persuaded in the same way the group to the left is, Maloney came up with his 16% rule.
+And this states:

 Once you’ve reached 16% adoption of any innovation, you must change your messaging and media strategy from one based on scarcity to one based on social proof, in order to accelerate through the chasm and the tipping point.Maloney’s 16% rule